-Example on-prem deployment
+Example on-premises deployment

-This section explains how to integrate Pexip Infinity with an existing, on-prem Lync / Skype for Business environment.
+This section explains how to integrate Pexip Infinity with an existing, on-premises Skype for Business / Lync environment.
 If you want to deploy Pexip Infinity in a public DMZ / hybrid deployment, see Example public DMZ / hybrid deployment instead.